 IT IS TRUE.
 An oyster would have better concocted this beloved mother-of-pearl than I, the pearl-maker, who is left holding nothing but the encrusted shell of a mollusk.
 What on Earth, I ask, has happened to the luxurious nacre within?
 My fond creation, all six pages of it, like pearls on a strand, broke loose this past Sunday morning at precisely eleven-thirty o’clock and scattered asunder in every possible direction – I know not which way to the good.
 O Lord, how humbling for such laudable intention to come to naught.

 I’m going quietly.
-I’m going to take these poor, wretched and wrinkled remains to the garden which I have coined Lost Eden and where in solemn retreat I shall find a plot to give them decent burial.
+I’m going to take these poor, wretched and wrinkled remains to the garden that I have coined Lost Eden and where in solemn retreat I shall find a plot to give them decent burial.
 The spent fruits of my labor will lie fallow amid decaying limbs and decomposing leaves.
-My preacher’s bent at this point is simply to be relieved of the perilous burden of wandering futilely further down a dead-end path into a spiritual desert.
+My preacher’s bent at this point is simply to be relieved of the perilous burden of wandering futilely farther down a dead-end path into a spiritual desert.
 This sermon, at last, is finished.
 I say therefore, “Unto the mercy of Almighty God, I commend the soul of the departed…earth to earth, ashes to ashes, dust to dust, in the sure and certain hope of the resurrection.”

 I have come to make it my custom to dispose of all my deceased sermons in rich dark loam.
 When the proclamation of the preacher holds forth no promise whatsoever, the addition of humus to homiletical word-rot increases the chance of supernal growth.
 Despite its appearance, humus is holy.
 It is requisite for regeneration.
 Someday when I’m suckering tomatoes, if I’m lucky and my eyes don’t dim, I’ll look beneath these weeds and see fresh words sprouting.